Al-Baghal/hello-world/README.md

 done

 echo "Enter a number?"
-echo "Sorry, we cannot save your number in a txt file."
+echo "Sorry, we cannot save your number in a txt files."